Prof William Housley

 My research interests reflect a theoretically informed commitment to empirical sociological research that makes connections with other fields and disciplines.
-My current research interests can be divided into five strands.
+My current research interests can be divided into seven strands.
 They are as follows:

 - Computational and Digital Sociology, COSMOS